AerospaceJam/docs/docs/rules/laws.md

 ### Dispute Resolution

 If a team has a question or concern about a ruling, their adult mentor should approach the head judge respectfully and professionally after the match is complete.
 The head judge's decision on all rulings is final.
 To ensure fairness and timeliness, judges will not review video recordings or other evidence provided by teams.

+## Submitting Codebase/Notebook

+In order to submit your [engineering notebook](/rules/scoring/notebook/#submission-guidelines) and your [codebase for design scoring](/rules/scoring/design/#how-to-submit-your-codebase) (click either link for individual submission guidelines for that section), you have a few options.
+You can either:

+- Send links, files, or links to files on cloud file-sharing services (such as Google Drive) to organizers on the Discord
+- Or the same, but with an email

+In order to have your codebase and notebook recieved, please ONLY send your submissions to Henry - either via `@n3rdl0rd` on Discord, or to `henrymartin.co@outlook.com` via email.
+In order to send a message on Discord without being filtered for spam, you should also be part of the Aerospace Jam Discord.
+If this is infeasible, please reach out via email instead.
+Keep in mind that all deadlines are published on the [front page of the docs](/).